Kim and I LOST $217,300 because we FAILED to do a Pure Option deal.

 Just got off the phone with an investor who said, “Bill, the early-bird special of $647 for your Power of Pure Options seminar is pretty steep.”

-“Maybe so,” I replied, “but have you considered the amount of money you’ll lose if you’re NOT at May’s seminar in Tampa?”
+“Maybe so,” I replied, “but have you considered the amount of money you’ll lose if you’re NOT at January’s Zoom-only seminar?”

 Here’s how Kim and I lost $217,300 because we failed to use a Pure Option on a single deal.

 In February 2011, Kim and I were working foreclosures in Adairsville, Georgia.
 A target property we found was on Adairsville Pleasant Valley Road.
 The borrowers owed over $100,000.
 The house was vacant.
 We couldn’t find the owners.

 We loved the house and wanted to buy and keep it as a rental.
 The problem: The fair market value was only $85,000 – way below the loan balance, plus it needed an $8,300 rehab.

 Kim called the lender and began working the lender’s top bid.
 She successfully helped the lender understand their sale number was way too high.
 They lowered their opening bid price to about $57,000.
 Kim and I were the only investors with this information!

 At the same time, a friend of mine (we’ll call her K.K.) told me she was going through a divorce, needed a nice home, but couldn’t pay more than $80,000.
 She had two young kids.
 I knew this foreclosure property would be perfect for them.